|

 One thing that you can do to protect yourself, is to have your developers

-understand Both the PocketPC and the PalmOS platforms.
+understand Both the iOS (23%) and the Android platforms.
+And perhaps even the (now at 4%) HarmonyOS from Huawei.
 It is not outlandish to have them create small example applications that demonstrate their

 ability to write code, that is at least possibly portable to other